Frequently Asked Questions

 - Divers, beware of your 6000Hz frequency !

-- National Police and occupational hearing loss risk
+- National Police and professional risk of hearing loss

-The auditory stimulus activates several brain areas in both hemispheres : the part of the brain that hears it and the part where it is understood.
-The decrease in auditory acuity leads to an impoverishment of the auditory stimulus transmitted to the nervous system and, as a result, to insufficient cortical stimulation, with a triple consequence :
+The auditory stimulus activates several cerebral areas, in both hemispheres : the part of the brain that hears it and the part where it is understood.
+The decrease in auditory acuity leads to a reduction in the auditory stimulus transmitted to the nervous system and, as a result, to insufficient cortical stimulation, with a triple consequence :

-- A decrease in neural activity in the areas concerned ;
+- A decrease in neuronal activity in the areas concerned,

-- A decrease in neural activity in other subcortical areas.
+- A decrease in neuronal activity in other subcortical areas.